qiuchen001/Paper2Video/README.md

 * The souces of the presentation videos are SlideLive and YouTuBe.
 * We thank all the authors who spend a great effort to create presentation videos!
 * We thank the authors of [Hallo2](https://github.com/fudan-generative-vision/hallo2.git) and [Paper2Poster](https://github.com/Paper2Poster/Paper2Poster.git) for their open-sourced codes.
+* We thank [Wei Jia](https://github.com/weeadd) for his effort in collecting the data and implementing the baselines.
+We also thank all the participants involved in the human studies.
+* We thank all the **Show Lab @ NUS** members for support!
 * We thank all the **Show Lab @ NUS** members for support!